Undergraduate education: United States

 Unlike in the British model, degrees in law and medicine are not offered at the undergraduate level and instead are completed at a graduate level, after earning a bachelor's degree.
 Neither field specifies or prefers any undergraduate major, though medical schools require a set of courses that must be taken before enrollment.

 Students can also choose to attend a two-year community college before further study at a four-year college or university.
 In most states, community colleges are operated either by a division of the state university or by local special districts subject to guidance from a state agency.
 Community colleges award associate degrees of different types, some intended to prepare students to transfer to four-year institutions (e.g. Associate of Arts (AA), Associate of Science (AS)), and others intended to provide vocational skills and training for students wishing to enter into or advance in a profession.
-In some states considerable attention has been given to make sure that community college courses in fact prepare the students for the continuation courses they will encounter at the local college; this process of bringing courses into sequence is called articulation.
-Some community colleges have automatic enrollment agreements with a local college or university, where the community college provides the first two years of study and the university provides the remaining years of study, sometimes all on one campus.
+In some states, considerable attention has been given to ensure that community college courses prepare students for the continuation courses they will encounter at the local college; this process of bringing courses into sequence is called articulation.
+Some community colleges have automatic enrollment agreements with a local college or university, where the community college provides the first two years of study, and the university provides the remaining years of study, sometimes all on one campus.
 The community colleges award associate degrees, while universities and colleges award the bachelor's.
-However, some community colleges, such as Brazosport College in Lake Jackson, Texas offer bachelor's degrees along with associate degrees.
-Conversely, some universities such as the University of Delaware also award associate degrees.
+However, some community colleges, such as Brazosport College in Lake Jackson, Texas, offer bachelor's degrees along with associate degrees.
+Conversely, some universities, such as the University of Delaware, also award associate degrees.

 In the United States, "college" and "university" are terms used differently in different states; New York's terminology is especially confusing (see University of the State of New York).
 A university is usually larger than a college, and has programs at the graduate level, but the distinction is not clear-cut.
 Some colleges (like Smith College) award graduate degrees, for example, and some colleges are larger than some universities.
 Some states have requirements a college must meet before it is allowed to call itself a university.
 Institutions seeking to grow have pursued various steps to turn two-year junior colleges into community colleges, community colleges into four-year colleges, awarding baccalaureate degrees, sometimes while still a community college, and colleges into universities, with graduate (post-baccalaureate) programs.

 Asia

 Bangladesh

-In Bangladesh, three-year undergraduate programs are known as Degree (Pass) courses and four-year undergraduate programs are known as Honours courses.
+In Bangladesh, 4-year undergraduate programs are known as Degree (Pass) courses and four-year undergraduate programs are known as Honours courses.